 During the vegetative stage, a cannabis plant starts to grow its root and increase in size.
 Around week four to week six of growth, marijuana plants will start to grow pre-flowers.
 These flowers show that the plant is female.
 On the other hand, male plants will start to produce pollen sacs at this same time.
 So what is the difference?

 Male pollen sacs are small green balls that are hard and round and dense.
-Female flowers are about the same size but have two white hairs—pistils—that sprout from the center of the sphere, and the spheres are not has hard or dense as the male’s.
-Females also have a pair of stigma that collect the pollen spread by the males.
+Female flowers are about the same size but have two white hairs—pistils—that sprout from the center of the sphere, and the spheres are not as hard or dense as the males.
+Females also have a pair of stigmas that collect the pollen spread by the males.
 We recommend using a magnifier or jeweler’s loupe to help you identify sex at this stage.

 Marijuana Plant Gender in the Flowering Stage